-Soilless potting mix, like the name suggests, does not contain actual soil!
+Soilless potting mix, like the name suggests, does not contain actual garden soil!
 Rather, it is made up of a variety of organic and inorganic materials, which most gardeners prefer.
 This is because a lot of times soils can contain harmful fungi and bacteria which can spread into your garden and destroy your entire crops.

-But instead of buying your soilless potting mix, why not make it?
+But instead of buying your soilless mix, why not make it?
 This guide on how to make soilless potting mix will show you exactly what you need and how to make it for a successful planting season and harvest!
-Using soilless poting mix instead of soil ensures a healthier and more successful growth!
+Using soilless mix instead of potting soil ensures a healthier and more successful growth!

 How to Make Soilless Potting Mix at Home